Success in life is predicated on having a solid foundation.

 Link Up Online Billpay

 As a corollary to the automatic payment link with your credit card, you’ll want to simplify your bill payment as much as possible.
-Missing a payment of any kind can hurt your credit, so it’s important to ensure you make your payments and there’s no better way than creating the electronic links now so payment is easy.
+Missing any payment can hurt your credit, so it’s important to ensure you make your payments and there’s no better way than creating the electronic links now so payment is easy.

 For most of your bills, you’ll be able to pay by credit card.
 We pay our cable/internet, heating oil, and several other utilities with a credit card automatically.
-This earns us points and ensures a payment is never missed.
+This earns us points and ensures you never miss a payment.

 In order to save money, you have to budget.